orbcode/orbmule/examples/STM32L-Disco/README.md

-This is the readme for the simple demo project, adapted for the STM32L-Disco board.
+This is the readme for the simple demo project, adapted for the STM32L-Disco board and prepared for the Hitex ARM Conference.
 It should work with most other STM32 boards of similar vintage as ST have always been pretty good at family compatability...in fairness, if you change the memory addresses in the link file, it should work with most M3 and above, the only interrupt we use is SysTick.

 Before starting this, you will need to install the [orbuculum](https://github.com/orbcode/orbuculum) tools.
 Follow the instructions at the link to to that.